-It offers visitors complete facilities such as large parking areas, clean public toilets, food stalls and shuttle bus.
+It offers visitors complete facilities such as large parking areas, clean public toilets, food stalls, and shuttle buses.

 Visit The Provincial State Museum

-The Bali Provincial Public State Museum which is located in the heart of Denpasar is a great to learn about the local culture, history and traditions.
+The Bali Provincial Public State Museum which is located in the heart of Denpasar is great to learn about the local culture, history, and traditions.

-There are about 10 million of public displays exhibited.
-The architectural design of the building has a beautiful stone carvings reflecting Balinese history adorning the museum.
+There are about 10 million public displays exhibited.
+The architectural design of the building has beautiful stone carvings reflecting Balinese history adorning the museum.

-Outside the museum, there is a tropical garden decorated by statues where visitors can take a short walk.
+Outside the museum, there is a tropical garden decorated with statues where visitors can take a short walk.